solana-labs/solana/book/src/cluster/vote-signing.md

 # Secure Vote Signing

-A validator fullnode receives entries from the current leader and submits votes confirming those entries are valid.
+A validator receives entries from the current leader and submits votes confirming those entries are valid.
 This vote submission presents a security challenge, because forged votes that violate consensus rules could be used to slash the validator's stake.

 The validator votes on its chosen fork by submitting a transaction that uses an asymmetric key to sign the result of its validation work.
 Other entities can verify this signature using the validator's public key.
 If the validator's key is used to sign incorrect data \(e.g. votes on multiple forks of the ledger\), the node's stake or its resources could be compromised.